Shendare/EQZip/Readme.md

 >https://raw.githubusercontent.com/Shendare/EQZip/master/screenshots/screenshot5.png

+#Disclaimer:

+>EQ-Zip is not affiliated with, endorsed by, approved by, or in any way associated with Daybreak Games, the EverQuest franchise, or any of the other compression/archive based applications out there with the word "Zip" in them, who reserve all copyrights and trademarks to their properties.

 #License:

 >Portions of this software's code not covered by another author's or entity's copyright are released under the Creative Commons Zero (CC0) public domain license.